arqtrad/archlit/article.md

 architecture and material culture to architectural discourses framed by a disciplinary background in architecture, art history, or archaeology takes place in the late nineteenth and early twentieth centuries.
-Simões's account of Romanesque architecture is a counterpoint to the sharply ideological and polarizing work of Braga.
-Simões's book is a true work of art history in the modern disciplinary sense.
+Simões's account of Romanesque architecture ([@Fig:simoes]) is a counterpoint to the sharply ideological and polarizing work of Braga.
+Simões's book is a
+true work of art history in the modern disciplinary sense.
 It combines a rigorous critique of written sources with sharp visual analysis of the built fabric, and does not shy away from making sweeping, though at